war-zone

 Author

-Sasanka Perera is Professor of Sociology at South Asian University, New Delhi and Editor, Society and Culture in South Asia.
+Chairman of the Colombo Institute for Human Sciences.
+He taught sociology at University of Colombo from 1993 to 2011 and at South Asian University from 2011 to 2024.
+He was Head of Sociology at University of Colombo from 2009 to 2011.
 He is the author of Warzone Tourism in Sri Lanka: Tales from Darker Places in Paradise (2016), Violence and the Burden of Memory: Remembrance and Erasure in Sinhala Consciousness (2015), and Artists Remember and Artists Narrate: Memory and Representation in Sri Lankan Visual Arts (2012).